 For each table, please supply a table caption (title) explaining the components of the table.

 Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.

 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.

-All tables should be uploaded in separate files.
+All tables must be uploaded at the end of the main text not in separate files.

 Artwork and Illustrations

 Indicate what graphics program was used to create the artwork.

 For vector graphics, the preferred format is EPS; for halftones, please use TIFF format.

 Vector graphics containing fonts must have the fonts embedded in the files.